Wedrix/watchtower/README.md

  - Out-of-the-box pagination support.
  - Support for computed fields, filtering, ordering, mutations, subscriptions, authorization, and custom resolvers via user-generated plugins.
  - Support for all type system features including enums, abstract types (i.e. Unions and Interfaces), custom scalars, and custom directives.
- - Schema generation and updating for queries, based on the project's Doctrine models.
+ - Schema generation and updation for queries, based on the project's current Doctrine models.
  - Code generation for plugins and scalar type definitions.

 # Motivation

 Supporting a GraphQL API usually involves writing a lot of redundant boilerplate code.
-Abstracting most of it could save you precious development and maintenance time, allowing you to focus on the more unique aspects of your API.
+By abstracting away this boilerplate, you save precious development and maintenance time, allowing you to focus on the more unique aspects of your API.

-This library is inspired by similar others for different platforms:
+This library is inspired by similar others created for different platforms:

  - [Lighthouse](https://github.com/nuwave/lighthouse) for Laravel and Eloquent
  - [Mongoose GraphQL Server](https://github.com/DanishSiraj/mongoose-graphql-server) for Express and Mongoose